cimourdain/GAFK/README.md

 ?>
 ```

-Details of available controls in format
+Details of available controls in format (casing of control name is irrelevant)

 Name | Parameter | Description
 ------------ | ------------- | -------------